karussell/languator/README.md

 Currently there are the following approaches:

- * A very simple keywords based approach which is fast and reaches over 99% accuracy but has limited language support and it might be that it won't scale for many languages.
+ * Our language detection (MyLangDet) is fast and has good accuracy (5% to 26% errors) for short length location-based names
  * We take the existing tool at https://code.google.com/p/language-detection and feed this with OpenStreetMap data to improve detection for short text (profile.map).
-It takes 6 minutes for entire Germany to create one language for this profile.
-   Detection speed is not that good but okayish if not executed too often e.g. for our purpose of identifying the language of query strings.
-If the normal short message profile (profile.sm) is used the accuracy is slightly worse compared to our own.
+   Detection speed is not that good.
+If the normal short message profile (profile.sm) is used the accuracy is slightly worse compared to our OSM approach.
  * Possible improvement?
 We mix both tools e.g. the fast detection first and then the language-detection tool

 ## Installation